Check out our directions page. If you are using a GPS, try using these addresses instead of our mailing address:

 - Our Parking Deck: Search: “Corner of East Dr. and Manning Dr.” or “East Dr. + Manning Dr.”

 During the interviewing season, as part of the interview day, current medical students give applicants a tour of the medical school.
 Otherwise, we invite you to tour our campus any time.
 You are also welcome to visit us in the Admissions Office at 1001 Bondurant Hall.
 So that we can better serve you, send your request for a personal tour to firstname.lastname@example.org, and one of our students will contact you about setting up a tour.
-Personal tours are only for people who are not currently applying to medical school.
-Please be considerate of this guideline, as we do not have the resources to accommodate current applicants.
+Personal tours are only for people who are not currently applying to medical school and are typically offered on Mondays @ 1:00pm.
+Please be considerate of this guideline as we do not have the resources to accommodate current applicants.
 If an applicant is selected to be interviewed, they will receive the same tour on the day of their interview.

 The undergraduate major is the foundation of your intellectual life as an adult.
 You should major in a subject that stimulates and challenges you.
 There is no preferred major for admission, nor is an effort made to select science or non-science majors over the other.

 At UNC, we deliver about half of our clinical education in our highly regarded Area Health Education Center (AHEC) sites all over the state.
 We send students to clerkships at Moses Cone Hospital (Greensboro), Carolinas Medical Center (Charlotte), New Hanover Regional Medical Center (Wilmington), Nash General Hospital (Rocky Mount), Mission Memorial Hospital (Asheville), and Wake Medical Center (Raleigh), among others.
 Apartment-style or dormitory-style housing is provided, and it would be advantageous to have a car, in order to get to the various locations during AHEC rotations.